 Power Up Your Website

 Having a great website isn't just about how it looks.
 Let us review your site to identify opportunities to make it even better, increase your conversion and user engagement.

 A successful website is a combination of many things, they boil down to a few key categories;

 - Performance: How efficient your site is, how fast pages load

 - SEO: Is the content of great quality?
 Do you have structured data?

 - Accessibility: How easy is it to navigate the site?
 Is the content readable?
 Do you have enough space for touchscreens?

 - Best Practice: Is the site well made and have a good structure?

 Many of these items are basic requirements, they often overlap and most actually go hand-in-hand.
 Not optimising your site is like leaving a car running when you're not using it; it's a waste of time and money.
 Left stagnant, your website's SEO ranking can be affected negatively and long term you'll lose visitors.

 Discovery on the Web starts with a link, so loading speed matters for creating a great first impression.
-53% of users will abandon a mobile page if it takes more then 3 seconds to load.
+53% of users will abandon a mobile page if it takes more than 3 seconds to load.
 7% reduction in conversions for every 1-second delay in loading times.

 Why Improve Performance?

 The benefit of improving the speed your website loads and reducing any delay until your site is interactive cannot be emphasised enough.
 Invariably you are using the site as a marketing or sales channel, and a simple reduction of page load time can have a hugely positive effect.
 Slow sites frustrate visitors before you've had a chance to convey the message, your potential customers have already left.

 - If page load time goes up from 1s to 5s users are 90% more likely to exit